sBuiltaJr/imageGenSD/README.md

 The dropdown contains `next` and `back` options to allow viewing lists greater than 25 characters.
 The `cancel` command deletes the dropdown.

-the dropdown will deactivate after 100 seconds of inactivity.
+The dropdown will deactivate after 100 seconds of inactivity.

+`/showsummary {type}`

+- Show a summary of different user content.

+Displays one of three kinds of player summaries for a given user: Characters, Economy, or Inventory.
+Each provides generalized information about a player's overall status and progress in the game.

+The command defaults to showing the author's Inventory information if type nor user is provided.

 `/testget`